wo3kie/cxxDojo/README.md

 **covariance.cpp**
 Implement a function to calculate the covariance between two collections.

+**countBits.cpp**
+Implement a program to count the number of `1` bits in a given integer.
+Can you use `constexpr` to achieve this?
+Can you use `preprocessor` to achieve this?

 **echo.server/echo.client**
 Implement simple echo server and text line based client to work with server.
 ```{r, engine='bash'}